 Any time a company has checked your credit record in the last two years

 Lenders use this information to try and predict your future behaviour and determine whether you are a reliable borrower.
-So, anything you can do to improve your credit record is going to be a big help in increasing your chances of getting a mortgage.

 However, you should avoid withdrawing cash from a credit card, as this will leave a mark on your credit record and cost you interest.